philippkueng/philippkueng.github.com/_drafts/2013-05-26-scraping-for-data-journalism.markdown

 ---
 **It is nice when the data which is needed is already available but in case it is not, that should not be a hindrance.**

-Since 2009, when the British Guardian started publishing articles based on hard — non negotiable — data, people have been embracing the interdisciplinary nature of data journalism.
+Since 2009, when the British Guardian started publishing articles based on — non negotiable — data, people have been embracing the interdisciplinary nature of data journalism.

 That means working together with all kinds of people to get a story out the door.
 In my case I was happy to help [David Bauer](http://www.davidbauer.ch/) from the newspaper [TagesWoche](http://www.tageswoche.ch/) with an article about the miserable parking situation in Basel.
 The story was politically motivated though lacked the data to prove either side.